aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 	svgElement.InsertBefore(pathElement, svgElement.FirstChild);
 ```

-In terms of the DOM, programming, working with the document, and navigating the file,  you can use such itemized and thorough code.
-Using the [SetAttribute()](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/setattribute) method, you can write the code, for SVG path data **"d"** setting, on a single line.
+You can use such itemised and thorough code in terms of the DOM, programming, working with the document, and navigating the file.
+Using the [SetAttribute()](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/setattribute) method, you can write the code on a single line for the SVG path data **d** setting.

 In the following example,  we use  the one-line code to create the same path (original SVG path).
 Moreover, we will edit the parameters of the moveto(x,y) **M** and **T**(x,y)  commands in the original path to receiving a new one.